 What is security posture

-The strength of a company’s cybersecurity policies, controls, and how effectively they mitigate risk is referred to as its security posture.
+Security posture assessment is the first step in understanding where you currently are in your cybersecurity journey.
 To understand and transform your current enterprise security posture, you need to be able to answer the following questions:

 - How secure is our organization?